NTIA/scos-actions/README.md

 class SingleFrequencyFftAcquisition(SingleFrequencyTimeDomainIqAcquisition):
     """Perform m4s detection over requested number of single-frequency FFTs.

-    :param parameters: The dictionary of parameters needed for the action and the radio.
+    :param parameters: The dictionary of parameters needed for the action and the signal analyzer.

-    The action will set any matching attributes found in the radio object.
+    The action will set any matching attributes found in the signal analyzer object.
     The following parameters are required by the action:

         name: name of the action
         frequency: center frequency in Hz